Primary Navigation Mobile

 Comfort rating: 4 out of 54.0

-While the interior of the Prius may not be much to look at – it’s dominated by grey plastics which are only average quality and a little on the hard side – it does have a modern feel and an easy to use layout.
+While the interior of the Prius may not be much to look at – it’s dominated by grey plastics which are only average quality and a little on the hard side – it does have an easy-to-use layout.
 One criticism is the driving position.
 The driver’s seat doesn’t move for height and the steering wheel needs more reach adjustment.
 However the rest works well, especially the neat stubby gear selector and straightforward air conditioning system.

 Instead of conventional dials, there’s a digital display in the middle of the dash top.
 This not only shows your speed and fuel level but can also be set to display the Eco Drive Monitor – a useful bar that illustrates when the battery is being charged and how efficiently you’re driving.
 Impressively, all cars also get a head-up display as standard.